Skip to main content

 Consistently closing out your budget doesn’t just allow you more control over your money.
 It also helps you notice any discrepancies or mistakes.
 For example, maybe your internet bill is automatically paid every month with a credit card or a direct withdrawal from your checking account.
 It’s so convenient that you probably don’t even think about it.
 But would you notice if your provider suddenly increased their prices?
 Or made a mistake on your bill and overcharged you?
 What about if you went over a bandwidth cap or ordered a few too many on-demand movies while stuck at home?

 When you close out your budget, those types of discrepancies will stand out like a sore thumb.
 You can then use that information to solve whichever problem needs fixing.
 Maybe you need to contact your internet provider about a cheaper plan.
 Or ask them to fix a billing mistake.
 Perhaps you just need to do a better job of managing your data use or PPV movie habits.
-Whatever the case, closing out your budget will show you exactly where you money is going.
+Whatever the case, closing out your budget will show you exactly where your money is going.

 The Last Word